wainnyta/comit/july-16-2018/PRACTICE6_OK.md

+### Question 1
-1 - Implement the class Position that represents a coordinate (x, y).
+Implement the class Position that represents a coordinate (x, y).
 Each position is defined by two integer values ​​x and y.
 Available operations are:
 · Default constructor, corresponds to the position (0,0).
 · Constructor with initial values ​​of X and Y
 · Methods for modifying and querying (set / get) the attributes of the class.